pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/publishing.md

 ## Publishing the Consumer Contract to PactFlow

-Publishing a consumer contract is the same as regular Pact.
-For details on publishing pact files to PactFlow, see [Sharing Pacts with the Pact Broker](https://docs.pact.io/getting_started/sharing_pacts).
+Publishing a consumer contract is the same as publishing a regular Pact.
+For details on publishing pact files to PactFlow, refer to [Sharing Pacts with the Pact Broker (https://docs.pact.io/getting_started/sharing_pacts).

 ## Publishing the Provider Contract + Results to PactFlow

-There are several ways to currently publish contracts to PactFlow.
+There are several ways PactFlow can be used to publish contracts.

 The links in the list will take you to the respective documentation in each repo.